Treat engineers as users

 pip install ai-team ai-team run --help

-Note that not all problems are going to require a new tool.
+Not all problems are going to require a new tool.
 In fact, the best improvements to developer workflows are improving the tools they're already using.
 Refactor an API to be clearer or require less user code to do the same thing.
 Make conventions for the most common cases.
 Better document expected behavior with a clearer CLI contract.
 All of these are worth prioritizing to the same level as creating something brand new.
 Iteration is key.

 Going The Extra Mile